gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 she was going to take the longest, soapiest bath of her entire life.

-They stopped twice when they heard motors revving in the distance, crouching behind whatever bushes were nearby until the sound faded.
+They stopped twice when they heard motors revving in the distance, crouching behind whatever bushes were handy until the sound faded.
-After a few minutes they reached a stand of trees, fingerling willows no taller than Maddy and then larger ones whose branches bent in elegant sad arcs.
+After a few minutes they reached a stand of trees, fingerling willows no taller than Maddy and a few larger ones whose branches bent in elegant sad arcs.
-Some of their leaves shimmered metallically, tinkling faintly in the breeze.
+Some had leaves that shimmered metallically in the moonlight and tinkled faintly in the breeze.
-The foursome steered clear of those ones.
+The foursome steered clear of those.

-They had been walking for about half an hour when a patch of bark slipped off a fallen tree as Bravo was clambering over it.
+They had been walking for about half an hour when a patch of rotten bark came off a fallen tree as Bravo was clambering over it.
 His foot slid out from under him.
 "Whoa!"
 His legs went one way and his body went the other.

-He landed awkwardly on the tree and rolled off onto the ground.
+"Idiot," Bluster said,

-"Y'aright?" his brother asked, helping him up.
+helping him up.
+"Y'aright?"

 Bravo shook him off,
 then swore as he tried to take a step.
-"My ankle," he grunted.
+"I done my ankle," he grunted.
-"I think I twisted it."

-"Idiot."
+"Idiot,"
+Bluster repeated.
-Bluster punched him in the shoulder.
+He punched his brother in the shoulder.
 "Why'd you go and do that?"
 Bravo punched him back, harder.